kwaldenphd/searching/README.md

 # Boolean Operators

-17. We were introduced to the logic of Boolean operators earlire in the semester when talking about gates and switches.
-Here will will see how the logic of Boolean operators can help us search more efficiently through online database systems.
+17. We were introduced to the logic of Boolean operators earlier in the semester when talking about gates and switches.
+Here we will see how the logic of Boolean operators can help us search more efficiently through online database systems.

 ## What are Boolean Operators